savonet/liquidshop/index.md

 **Romain Beauxis: _Liquidsoap current and future features_**

+What a year this has been...
+And to think that, just before everything went haywire, we were presenting at FOSDEM..
+Well, not everything was lost from there.
+After talking with Sam during the event, we had a vision of what liquidsoap could be if we fully integrated with ffmpeg and added some new and fancy languages features on top of that.
+Then, with all this time now on our hand with the ongoing crisis, it turns out that most of this vision has now materialized!

+I will, thus, be presenting all the new and shiny features that have been recently added to the latest code and that terribly lack documentation.
+We'll see a couple of exciting examples and discuss future plans to stabilize and release it as liquidsoap 2.0!

 **Dane Streeter: _Creating a global virtual radio station with Liquidsoap_**

 Basis is showcasing how TTNS uses liquidsoap to enable DJ's from any time zone